Understanding Real Estate Loan Documents – Part 2

 - Promissory Note: The note is enforceable against the borrower!
 Review of each section for content, purpose, rights of all parties and scope of language.

-- Security Agreement: The security agreement is enforceable against collateral.
+- Mortgage and Deed of Trust: The mortgage or deed of trust is enforceable against the real estate taken as collateral.
 Review of each section for content, purpose, rights of all parties, representations and warrantees, plus enforceability.

 - Guarantees: A guarantor gives up many rights and grants the bank many rights.
 Bankers need to understand the distinction between an individual guarantor and a business entity or guarantor and the details of what the guarantor is agreeing to.